 Sapphire, along with diamond, ruby and emerald, are currently the ‘big 4’ of gemstones.
-Sapphire serves as the backbone of the US colored stone industry, being the most popular colored stone sold at retail in the US market.
-To better understand the nuances surrounding the name sapphire, let’s begin with a quick education of minerology, specifically the mineral species corundum.
+Sapphire serves as the backbone of the US colored stone industry, being the most popular colored stone sold at retail in the US.

-Sapphire and ruby are both varieties of corundum.
-Ruby is the red colored variety of corundum.
+Sapphire and ruby are both varieties of the mineral corundum, with ruby being the the red colored variety.
 When spoken alone without any modifier words, sapphire means the blue variety of corundum.
 In fact the name sapphire is derived from the Greek ‘sappheiros’ or Latin "sapphiru", both meaning the color blue.
 In folklore, history, art, and consumer awareness, sapphire has always been associated with the color blue.
 Its extraordinary color is the standard against which other blue gems are measured.

 There also is a fourth category of the mineral corundum known as phenomenal sapphires.
 This category refers to ‘star sapphires’ (any color except red, which is a star ruby) and ‘color change’ sapphires.